Set up your live account structure

 - If you want to receive the

-recurringDetailReferencein a notification webhook, contact our Support Team to enable the RECURRING_CONTRACT notifications.
+recurringDetailReferencein a notification webhook, enable receiving the RECURRING_CONTRACT event code.

 - Create a token when making a payment.